-14 You recently visited a new shopping centre in your town.
+15 You recently visited a new shopping centre in your town.
 You have decided to write a review of the new shopping centre for your school magazine.

-Here are some comments from other young people about the new shopping centre:
+Here are two comments from other young people about the new shopping centre: